rails/rails/guides/source/active_record_callbacks.md

 registered callbacks, and the database operation to be executed.

 The whole callback chain is wrapped in a transaction.
-If any callback raises an exception, the execution chain gets halted and a ROLLBACK is issued.
+If any callback raises an exception, the execution chain gets halted and a **rollback** is issued.
 To intentionally halt a chain use:

 ```ruby